tarasowski/javascript-pocketguide/serverless/001_cognito/001_notes.md

 There are many tutorials online and many videos, but they are not very concise.
 Often lot of different use cases are mixed within one tutorial.
 In this post I'm going to explain following cases:

-1. Adding sign-up and sign-in functionality to your app (email + password) w/o (facebook, google, twitter)
+1. Cogntio User Pool: Adding sign-up and sign-in functionality to your app (email + password) w/o (facebook, google, twitter)
     + Cogntio User Pool: You have an API (Api Gateway) and you want to make some resources private.
 So only registered users can make API calls to specific HTTP methods and resources behind them.
 If you don't want to use other 3rd party services for authentication (facebook, twitter, google etc.).
 If you only want to stick with Cognito User Pools (a user pool is simply just a record of registered users that are able to log-in and access your private resources).

-2. Adding sing-up and sign-in functionality to your app (email + password) and other services such as facebook, google, twitter
+2. Federated Identity Pool: Adding sing-up and sign-in functionality to your app (email + password) and other services such as facebook, google, twitter
     + Federated Identity Pool: With federated identity user can sign-in and sign-up with social networks such as facebook, twitter, google and many other provider.
 Federated identity gives you the possiblity to get access to internal AWS resources from your app.
 That means you're having private resources and you want to access them e.g. with your facebook or twitter credentials.
 Federated identity grants access to internal resources through IAM roles (very important, you'll see it later)

-## What is Amazon Cognito User Pool
+## Case #1: Cogntio User Pool

 The AWs Cognito User Pools give you the possibility easily to integrate sing-up and sing-in functionality in your mobile or web app.
 It's a fully managed service by AWS, you don't need to care about the security, protocols and other stuff.